Health Plan Glossary

 1. Qualifying Event (QE):

-When an individual experiences a Qualifying Event, they can apply for new coverage or make changes to their current policy outside the Open Enrollment Period.
+When an individual experiences a Qualifying Event, they can apply for new coverage or make changes to their current policy outside of the Open Enrollment Period.
 Examples include losing employer coverage, marriage and the birth of a child.
 See the full list of qualifying events.

 10. S